jurra/rockin-webapp/Breakdown.md

 DEV NOTES

 URGENT:
+- [X We dont move on with this idea] Discuss with Liliana the idea of generating core entities automatically as planned, and then edit them later....
+    - For example once we start a well this could be setup by adding some default parameters that can be then applied to all cores for example...
+- Definition to solve some issues:
+    - When we create a core it should already be related to a well, then the form for creating a core should be a subform of the well form

-TASKS:
+- TASKS:
     - Fix the available core section number based on the last section number, for example: starting from 0 then 0 should 1 should be the minimum available number If a first corecatcher is entered following the first core then the available number should be 3
     - Registered by field should be automatically filled with the user that is logged in
     - Change the project so that it works with postgresql
     - Install `django-crispy-forms` to apply bootstrap to the forms templates
     - List all the acceptance criteria for the project including the postgresql database backend

-STORY: User management
+- STORY: User management
     TASKS:
         - [ ] Setup django authentication

-STORY: Admin and users with rights should be able to read data directly from the database
+- STORY: Admin and users with rights should be able to read data directly from the database
     AC: Access should be provided so that people can explore data with python
     AC: Access should be provided so that people can explore data with an SQL client like pgadming for example.

-STORY: Navigation of Rockin webapp
+- EPIC: Navigation of Rockin webapp
     AC: List of wells should be presented in the home page
-    AC: List of cores should be presented in the home page
+    AC: List of cores should be presented in the home page??
-    AC: Global well selected to introduce cores should be presented
+    AC: - [x] Well selected to with list of cores should be presented
     AC: Search by date, depth, etc... ???

+    - STORY: Well list to select on which well to work

-STORY: Relate data entry to user
+- STORY: Relate data entry to user
     AC: User should be registered by sys admin
     AC: User should be logged in to enter data
         (THiS IS WRONG AC)AC: [] Registered by should be a list of users that are registered in the system

-STORY: Introduce Well data
+- STORY: Introduce Well data
     TASKS:
         - [x] Create the model in models.py
         - [x] Create the form with fields all